epwalsh/obsidian.nvim/README.md

   sort_by = "modified",
   sort_reversed = true,

-  -- Optional, determines whether to open notes in a horizontal split, a vertical split, -- or replacing the current buffer (default).
+  -- Optional, determines how certain commands open notes.
+The valid options are:
-  -- Accepted values are "current", "hsplit" and "vsplit" open_notes_in = "current",
+  -- 1. "current" (the default) - to always open in the current window -- 2. "vsplit" - to open in a vertical split if there's not already a vertical split -- 3. "hsplit" - to open in a horizontal split if there's not already a horizontal split open_notes_in = "current",

   -- Optional, configure additional syntax highlighting / extmarks.